Shop tax free and hassle free. Here’s a guide on how to get a refund for Goods and Services Tax.

 1. At The Airport

 If you plan to check-in your purchases, you must apply for your GST refund before you check in your luggage.
 If you check in your purchases, you will not be entitled to a refund.

-If you plan to hand-carry your purchases, proceed to the Departure Transit area (after departure immigration) at the airport or cruise terminals with your purchases and apply for your refund at the eTRS self-help kiosk found there.
+If you plan to hand-carry your purchases, proceed to the Departure Transit area (after departure immigration) at the airport with your purchases and apply for your refund at the eTRS self-help kiosk found there.

 At the kiosk, swipe your passport and the credit/debit card that you have chosen as your eTRS Token.
 This will call up details of all your purchases.
 Alternatively, scan your eTRS Tickets individually to retrieve your purchase details.

-It is important for you to arrive at the airport or cruise terminal early to allow sufficient time to process your GST refund and for the inspection of goods.
+It is important for you to arrive at the airport early to allow sufficient time to process your GST refund and for the inspection of goods.

 If you choose to have your refund in cash, head to the Central Refund Counter in the Departure Transit Lounge (after departure immigration) with your Notification Slip to collect your cash.

 If you choose to have the refund credited to your credit card, you may proceed to boarding after completing your claims at the eTRS kiosk.
 The money will be credited to your specified credit card within ten days.

 If you choose to have your refund by bank cheque, you need to write your name and mailing address on the Notification Slip and drop the slip into the cheque refund box.
 The bank cheque will be mailed out to you 14 days later.

 Do note that the actual amount refunded to you will be less than what you paid in total GST because of handling fees.
 The details of the handling fees will be shown on the eTRS Tickets issued to you.